kundan-patna93/Code-of-python/README.md

                    c=c+1;
                 print(c);

-        10:Add item at the end of the list.nnnnnnnnnnnnnnnnnn
+        10:Add item at the end of the list.

         11:Add between 1 to 100 numbers, which are divisiable by 7
                 L=[1,2,3,4,5]